-FIRST SEMESTER STUDENT EDUCATIONAL PLANNING (SEP)
+FIRST YEAR STUDENT EDUCATIONAL PLANNING (SEP)

-Once students have completed the self-placement and online orientation, they are required to attend an in-person Counseling: First Semester Student Educational Planning (SEP) session or complete the online version.
-In-person SEP sessions are counselor-led group advisement sessions where students receive more personalized attention and review of the following:
+Once students have completed self placement and online orientation, they are required to participate in an online Counseling: First Year Student Educational Planning (SEP) session.
+For students who prefer, a limited number of live counselor-led group SEP sessions are available.
+The First-Year Educational Planning (SEP) sessions focus on the following:

 - Educational programs

 - Registration process

 - Important dates and deadlines

-- First Semester Educational Planning (Abbreviated SEP)
+- First Year Educational Planning (Abbreviated SEP)